dino4608/SSHOP/README.md

 - A client component call a server component: X => Be not allowed.
 Keep in mind the flow from server to client.

-- A client component call a server action to apply in the form: O => This is only way that Next allowing. 'use server' generate a server action.
+- A client component call a server action: O => This is only way that Next allowing and can only apply on form.

-- Define a server action in a server component: X => Be not allowed.
-No directive generate a server component.
+- Define a server action in a server action: X => Be not allowed.

+- Next server component vs server action: Dynamic UI on server vs Handling logic on server; no directive vs 'use server'.

 - Expected any, Unused variable when building: X => Config eslint

+- CSS transparent vs transition: trong suốt vs mượt mà

+- CSS border vs ring vs outline: trong vs ngoài vs trên box

+How to run:

+- About the buyer app, open cmd: cd apps/buyer => npm run dev